GriffinCanCode/ArtificialOS/README.md

 - `UICache`: Caches frequently requested UI patterns
 - `ToolRegistry`: Modular tool system with 80+ tools across 5 categories (UI, app, system, math, network)

-### Kernel Layer (Rust) — Where I Went Deep
+### Microkernel Layer (Rust) — The Heart of the OS

 This is where I spent most of my time, and where I'm most proud of the work.
 Rust was the only choice here — memory safety without garbage collection overhead, fearless concurrency, and a type system that catches bugs at compile time.
-The result is a production-grade userspace microkernel with observability-first architecture, comprehensive IPC, and performance optimizations that kept me up at night (in a good way).
+The result is a production-grade userspace microkernel that does what real operating systems do: manage processes, schedule execution, isolate resources, enforce security, and provide comprehensive IPC — all with observability-first architecture and performance optimizations that kept me up at night (in a good way).

 **What makes this interesting:**
 - **Observability-Native Design**: Dual-layer architecture (distributed tracing + event streaming) with adaptive sampling, Welford's algorithm for anomaly detection, causality tracking, and lock-free event streams (65K ring buffer, ~50ns/event)